 The Student Support Centre (SSC) which forms part of the Student Services Faculty provides the central provision for student welfare within the Academy.

-- The people responsible for medical needs are Nicole Small (Medical Needs Officer) and Teresa Day (Medical Needs Administrator)
+- The person responsible for medical needs is Teresa Day

-- The Health & Safety Officer is Mark Brockwell
+- The Health & Safety Officer is Mike Piper

 - The Academy Counsellor is Michael McCallum